tushar202/Result-management-app/README.md

 Add their results of various exams.

-Other accounts can not access what u created.
+Other accounts can not access what you created.